About Restorative Dentistry

-When a tooth has decay, removing it is vital since this breach in your tooth’s enamel makes it vulnerable to bacteria.
-Using porcelain inlays and onlays is a great way to restore the appearance of the tooth and completely protect it once again.
+When you have tooth decay, removing it is vital since this breach in your tooth’s enamel makes it vulnerable to bacteria.
+Porcelain inlays and onlays are a great way to restore the appearance of the tooth and completely protect it once again.

 Inlays and onlays are made of durable porcelain and are precisely fitted to fill in the space left after removing the decay.
 They are color matched to your natural tooth color and bonded into place, blending in beautifully with your tooth and restoring it to full strength again.